 FTA uses NTD data to apportion funding to urbanized and rural areas in the United States.
-FTA apportions funds using NTD data from two years before the apportionment year (e.g., Fiscal Year (FY) 2020 data are used for the FTA FY 2022 apportionment).
+FTA apportions funds using NTD data from two years before the apportionment year (e.g., Fiscal Year (FY) 2021 data are used for FTA FY 2023 apportionment).
 FTA has separate funding programs for transit agencies that operate in urbanized and rural areas.
 Agencies that operate in both urban and rural areas may receive or benefit from both funding programs.

 To be eligible to receive funding from FTA, transit agencies must report to the NTD and follow the requirements listed in this manual.
-Exhibit 3 presents the total funds that transit agencies have spent during the past five years according to the original source of funds.
+Exhibit 3 presents the total funds that transit agencies have spent during FY 2019 according to the original source of funds.

-Most Federal funds, of which agencies expended more than \$59 billion from 2014-2018, come from FTA funding programs for urbanized and rural areas.
+Most Federal funds, of which agencies expended more than \$11 billion during 2019, come from FTA funding programs for urbanized and rural areas.